foleyj/FOVisor/README.md

 **A visualization tool for designing multi-sensor arrays.**

 This JavaScript app allows engineers and hobbyists to visualize overlapping fields of view (FOV) for cameras and sensors.
-It's useful when designing arrays of multiple overlapping sensors, such as fisheye, RGB, and depth sensors, where determining the precise overlap area at varying depths is critical.
+It's useful when designing arrays of multiple overlapping sensors, such as RGB and depth sensors, where determining the precise overlap area at varying depths is critical.

 #### 🚀 [Run the App Live](https://foleyj.github.io/FOVisor/)